Learning Hyperparameters via a Data-Emphasized Variational Objective: Case Study A: Fourier Regression

-From Lemma 1, we conclude that as parameter size $D$ increases, the approximate posterior variance is less and less influenced by observed data.
-As a result, RFF regressors trained to maximize ELBo can severely underfit, preferring higher posterior variance than may be needed (see Fig. 2(c)).
+From Lemma 1, we conclude that as parameter size $D$ increases but $N$ remains fixed, the variance of the approximate posterior $q$ approaches a value of 1, matching the isotropic prior in Eq.~\eqref{eq:rff_joint_pdf_regression_model}.
+As a result, RFF regressors trained to maximize ELBO can underfit, preferring higher posterior variance than may be needed (see Fig.~\ref{fig:caseA_regression_demo}~(c)).
+Similar underfitting has been shown for BNNs~\citep{coker2022wide}.

-\textbf{Lemma 2.} In the same setting as Lemma 1, as $D \rightarrow \infty$ the optimal approximate posterior variance for the DE ELBo ($\kappa = D/N$) will be smaller than the prior variance.
+\hypertarget{lemma2}{\textbf{Lemma 2.}} In the same setting as Lemma 1, as $D \rightarrow \infty$ the optimal approximate posterior variance for the DE-ELBO ($\kappa = \frac{D}{N}$) will be smaller than the prior variance.